Home » 21 Day New Zealand Self Drive Tour Packages »

 In the evening, enjoy dinner at Rotorua’s most spectacular location – Skyline Restaurant.
 Sit back and relax as the views from the gondola unfold on your journey to the Skyline complex.
 The Skyline Restaurant will then serve you a mouthwatering taste of New Zealand, a buffet of legendary proportions.
 Tiered seating guarantees stunning views from every table!
 After dinner, enjoy the scenic ride back down on the gondola.

-At the top of the gondola you also have the option to add on a thrilling Luge Ride, enjoy nature walks, and visit the Jelly Belly Shop and Volcanic Hills winery and tasting room.
+At the top of the gondola you also have the option to add on a thrilling luge ride, enjoy nature walks, and visit the Jelly Belly Shop, and Volcanic Hills winery and tasting room.

 Driving time Rotorua to Taupo 76 km / 47 miles, 1 hour